Glenn Ligon: Coloring book series

 Another series of large paintings is based on children's coloring on drawings of iconic figures in 1970s black-history coloring books.
 This series began when Ligon was an artist in residence at the Walker Art Museum in 1999–2000.
 There he worked with school children to color on the pages of found coloring books.
 The resulting works are a series of paintings and drawings made with silkscreen and paint on canvas and paper that are renderings of the children's interventions.
-Figures such as Malcolm X, Harriet Tubman, and Issac Hayes are depicted in these works.
+Figures such as Malcolm X, Harriet Tubman, and Isaac Hayes are depicted in these works.